Submissions

 • paragraph indent and double enter not allowed.

-Wherever possible, the paper should follow the traditional layout: title, abstract, keywords, introduction (motivation, problem identification, and a short literature survey), present investigation (background, method, materials, subjects, results, and discussion), conclusion, and references.
+Wherever possible, the paper should follow the traditional layout: title, abstract, keywords, introduction (motivation, problem identification and a short literature survey), present investigation (background, method, materials, subjects, results and discussion), conclusion, and references.

 • The title: Sentence case 14 pt., Bold and Centred

 • Abstracts should include a summary of the main research findings.
-Avoid generic statements. no more than 300 words.
+Avoid generic statements.
+No more than 300 words.

 • Keywords: not more than 5.